 Thousands flock to Baja California every month from abroad, and the list of reasons is staggering.

-Not to mention Spring break that attracts herds of students every year.
+Not to mention Spring break which attracts herds of students every year.

 For residents of the USA, Cabo is not unheard of as a quick-break destination.